-How would you pay for your wedding?
-Would you use your credit credit card or a wedding loan?
-A wedding is one of the happiest, most joyous events you can go to.
-A celebration of love, friendship, family and most importantly, free food and alcohol.
-Who wouldn’t RSVP yes?
-But the food and the alcohol is only free for the guests.
-Someone has had to pay for it and we all know that weddings are not cheap. $1,500 may seem like a lot of money to spend on flowers but we guarantee it’s the norm for a wedding.
+A wedding is one of the happiest, most joyous events you can go to—a celebration of love, friendship, family and of course, free food and alcohol.
+But the food and alcohol are only free for the guests.
+Someone has had to pay for it and we all know that weddings are not cheap. $1,500 may seem like a lot of money to spend on flowers, but we guarantee it’s the norm for a wedding.

-So, let’s say you’re planning a wedding and you’ve noticed that your budget is growing and growing with everyday.
-Perhaps you realise, last minute, that you’ve forgotten a crucial element last minute.
+So, let’s say you’re planning a wedding and you’ve noticed that your expenses are growing with each day.
+Perhaps you realise, last minute, that you’ve forgotten a crucial element.
 What do you do?
 How are you going to pay for it?
 Wedding loan or credit card?

-Before taking a loan make sure it’s something you need.
+Before taking out a loan, make sure it’s something you need.

 If you follow our Medium page you will remember that a few weeks ago we posted an article on credit cards and whether or not they are as helpful as we think they are.
-We’d be lying if we said that they don’t carry some significant benefits when it comes to covering unexpected costs, paying for certain events (like weddings) and allowing us to be a little cheeky with our purchases.
-However, we do think it’s time to consider some, just as helpful, alternatives loan with no credit check.
+We’d be lying if we said that they don’t carry some significant benefits when it comes to covering unexpected costs.
+This could include paying for certain events (like weddings) and allowing us to be a little cheeky with our purchases.
+However, we do think it’s time to consider some, just as helpful, alternatives loans.

 It’s likely that you’re going to want to pull out all the stops without crippling your bank account too much.
 Then, you’ve also got the honeymoon to think about all the while paying for your regular bills and expenses.
 It’s hard work, so don’t feel bad if you need to ask for some help.

 And what about the rings?
 Don’t forget the rings!
-Engagement rings and weddings rings aren’t cheap so you’d either need to save up for, well, years, or use a personal loan for wedding ring.
+Engagement rings and weddings rings aren’t cheap so you’d either need to save up for (quite literally) years, or use a personal loan for a wedding ring.
 Imagine being able to give your partner the ring they’ve always wanted, without going grey in the process.
 A wedding loan would help you do exactly that.

 If you are planning a wedding, it’s likely you will have a budget in mind.
 Whether you’re able to stick to that or not is another thing.
 According to the Australian Securities and Investments Commission (ASIC), the average cost of a wedding in Australia is $36,200.
 For some, that amount of money could mean they have to make certain sacrifices outside of their wedding.
 Substantial sacrifices.